fakedarren/Packager.NET/readme.md

  * Add a reference to the Packager, YUI minifier and Ecmascript.NET DLLs
  * A placeholder for CSS and JS must be present in either the parent Page or Master Page
- * Currently these must have IDs of 'CSSHolder' and 'ScriptsHolder' respectively (see 'plans for future features' for more)
+ * Currently these must have IDs of 'CSSPlaceholder' and 'ScriptsPlaceholder' respectively (see 'plans for future features' for more)
  * There is a configuration file, '/Configuration/Packager.config', amend as necessary

 Packages are registered in the relevant sections of the configuration file.